 any security requirements, guidance, questions and answers, and/or supplemental correspondence (e.g., licensee responses, requests for relief, and final NRC determinations).

-any allegations trends and a follow-up of the licensee’s evaluation and response to allegation, potentially requiring consultation with the Allegations Coordinator.
+any allegations trends and a follow-up of the licensee’s evaluation and response to allegations, potentially requiring consultation with the Regional or Office Allegations Coordinator; any ongoing investigation by the Office of Investigations.
 [See Section 08.02]

 if the licensee is authorized to possess RSRM, request the National Source Tracking System (NSTS) inventory record at least two days in advance.